znzhao/ECO395M-HW-zz5339/Final Project/final_project.md

 Popular music market is remarkably large, especially in recent years.
 Pop songs inspire generations from all walks of life.
 Every day, oceans of pop tracks jump on to the Top 200 List of Spotify.
 In this project, we analysed the data of the 2018 popular music database from Spotify.com, with the aim of helping digital music servers to improve playlist song recommendations, and, helping record companies to make album promotion decisions according to the predictions on the playing streams.

 This project mainly answered the following questions: first, predict the streams of the tracks; and second, analysis the pattern of the popularity trend.
 As for the first question, we used stepwise method, the lasso method and the random forest and boosting to build a prediction model of track streams, with the features of the songs and the albums as predictors.
-As for the second question, we firstly used PCA and K-means to cluster the songs by features, dividing songs into different categories; then we plotted the trend of the popularity of different types of songs, showing the changes in the trend of listener’s tastes.
+As for the second question, we firstly used PCA and K-means to cluster the songs by features, dividing songs into different categories; then we plotted the trend of the popularity of different types of songs, showing the changes in the trend of listener??s tastes.

 Data
 ----